jacobslewis/pols600/README.md

 # POL S 600 - Advanced Quantitative Methods

+# Meeting time
+We will meet on select Fridays (starting the 26th of August) from 10 AM to 11:30 AM.
+I am hoping to use Slack, but we may use Zoom if I can't make Slack work.

 # Introduction
 Welcome to **POL S 600**!
 This semester, we will build on the methods that were learned in the introductory stats course offered to PPPA graduate students.
 We should plan to meet about 8 times or so (every other week, approximately), probably on Fridays via Zoom or Slack.